natoriamilligan/AWS-Certified-Solutions-Architect-Associate-Notes/budget-setup.md

     - Scrolldown to give permissions to all IAM users.

     ### Budgets
-      - You can give budgets
+      - You can create budgets for yourself based on templates